-Prior to his legislative service, Deaton worked for a small Southwest Missouri manufacturer.
+Prior to his legislative service, Rep. Deaton worked for a small Southwest Missouri manufacturer.
 He was the co-founder of the Noel Betterment Association and is a member of many community organizations.
-Representative Deaton also serves on the Executive Committee for the Council of State Governments – Southern Region.
+Rep. Deaton also serves on the Executive Committee for the Council of State Governments – Southern Region.

 Representative Don Mayhew

 Representative Mayhew, a Republican, represents parts of Miller and Pulaski counties (District 124) in the Missouri House of Representatives.
 He was elected to his first two-year term in November 2018.